ktorio/ktor-documentation/topics/creating_interactive_website.md

 ![](ktor_journal.png){animated="true" width="434"}

-This concludes the guided part of this hands-on.
+This concludes the guided part of this tutorial.
 We have included the final state of the journal application in the GitHub repository on the [`final` branch](https://github.com/ktorio/ktor-website-sample/tree/final).
 But of course, your journey doesn't have to stop here.
 Check out the _What's next_ section to get an idea of how you could expand the application, and where to go if you need help in your endeavors!

 ## What's next